stiofanEimeid/graphic-design-services/README.md

 #### Project Goals

 The goal of the project is to build a site to provide graphic design services.
+I will offer to design and build websites or simply logos and images at a price.

 #### User Goals

 #### User Stories

 As a user, I want to:

 As a site owner, I want to: